-A carefully planned, well-managed pay-per-click (PPC) campaign does at least three things: It gets you more SERPs visibility, it lets you direct your leads towards the next step in your marketing funnel, and it puts a spotlight on campaigns, products or services that you want to highlight instantly.
+A carefully planned, well-managed PPC marketing campaign does at least three things: It gets you more SERPs visibility, it lets you direct your leads towards the next step in your marketing funnel, and it puts a spotlight on campaigns, products or services that you want to highlight instantly.
 It’s important to know how to run your PPC campaign properly in order to make it successful and effective at achieving more than these three basic goals.
 The following tips should help you get on the right track.

 Establish your marketing needs

 Enumerate your business goals one by one and see where PPC can be most useful.
 You need to identify specific problems because this marketing method is only effective when applied to the right areas of your bigger marketing campaign.
 Start by asking questions that can reveal if PPC is the right solution for you:

 Check if you are able to identify your specific niche and if you know the best way to reach that market.

 Ask if your current marketing plan is efficient at gathering new leads, and check if it lets you create segments that allow you to target specific audiences.

 Find out how much you’re spending on your current marketing plan, if your strategies allow you to control how much you spend, and if using PPC will reduce your financial requirements while delivering the results you need.

 Finally, list down what metrics you are using to measure your campaign’s success, and see if there are better ways of tracking your progress.